Offline Signing with Atto Commons

 - You must use the correct current height of the account (the library handles this if you pass the latest

-object). - Each send reduces the account’s balance and increases its height.
+existingAccountobject). - Each send reduces the account’s balance and increases its height.

-for an example amount of 100.1 ATTO.
-We assume accountMap
+Below we craft a send from our hotWalletAddress to anotherAddress for an example amount of 100.1 ATTO.
+We assume accountMap has been kept up-to-date with the latest state of

-(including any receives done above).
+hotWalletAddress (including any receives done above).

 - JavaScript